-We know that when you start planning a trip to the Philippines, the first big confusion is which islands to choose.
-It’s normal, with more than 7.000, the possibilities are truly endless.
-Although we have to warn you that crafting a trip depends largely on the traveler’s expectations and tastes, we wanted to show you a 20-day Philippines itinerary on your own that’s perfect for a first loop around the country.
+We know that when you start planning a trip to the Philippines, the first big question is which islands to choose.
+That’s normal: with more than 7,000 islands, the possibilities are truly endless.
+While planning a trip depends largely on each traveler’s expectations and preferences, we wanted to share a 20-day independent Philippines itinerary that’s perfect for a first trip around the country.

-This trip will take you to some of the best islands in the Philippines, such as Siargao, Malapascua, and Palawan; but of course, it is totally adaptable and modifiable to each person’s preferences.
-Since we’ve been roaming the country since 2010, we’ll tell you everything about this route so you can make your decisions and tailor it to your liking.
+This trip will take you to some of the best islands in the Philippines, such as Siargao, Malapascua, and Palawan; and, of course, it can be fully adapted to each traveler’s preferences.
+As we’ve been exploring the country since 2010, we’ll walk you through this route so you can make your own decisions and tailor it to your liking.

 18-day Philippines itinerary